YRu23/IMT-542A-project/FAIR implementation.md

 - each movie dataset is assigned with a unique identifier to locate the data
 - datasets are described with rich metadata

-### Accessbility
+### Accessibility
 - Data is retrievable using standardized protocols, API
 - The protocols used are open, free, and universally implementable.

 ### Interoperability
-- Data uses formal accesible, shared and broadly used applucation, csv
+- Data uses formal accesible, shared and broadly used application, csv

 ### Reusability
 - Data is described with accurate and relevant attributes